Fergarram/research-vault/🗂 Cognitive Research/📁 Experiments/🔬 Experiment 001a - Parsing Markdown with Cellular Automata.md

 ---

 %%
 Note that this experiment is not finished yet.
+But this document will be where we introduce the experiment purpose, links to code, and summary of everything learned.

 ---